Stimulus hopes pull stocks back from abyss

-SINGAPORE (Reuters) - Stocks plunged on Friday with coronavirus panic selling hitting nearly every asset class, before finding some kind of floor as hopes turned to a U.S. stimulus package.
+SINGAPORE (Reuters) - Stocks plunged on Friday with coronavirus panic selling hitting nearly every asset class - before finding some kind of floor as hopes turned to a U.S. stimulus package.

 European and U.S. stock futures traded in positive territory and some of Asia’s deepest losses were recovered by the end of a session, in which tight liquidity exaggerated moves.